sthagen/laskea/docs/api.md

 The API provides simple functions for embeddings in markdown documents.

-Currently, there are two distinct kinds of embeddings: Sequence like embeddings and single item embeddings.
+Currently, there are three distinct kinds of embeddings: Section/subsection partial document embeddings, sequence like embeddings, and single item embeddings.

+## Document Part Functions

+The following function produces markdown constructs that map parent issues with children issues onto subsections and subsubsections:

+* `test_plans(parents_query_text, children_query_text)` - parent issues become subsections and children issues (including their description as content) become subsubsections

 ## Sequence Functions